Neural Stem cells therapy for Parkinson Disease

 The Role of Lewy Bodies & Symptoms of Parkinson’s Disease

-A diagnosis of PD is given when a patient develops a rapid accumulation of the alpha-synuclein proteins into the “Lewy bodies” due to the inadequate activity of neurons and dopamine.
-Dementia with Lewy bodies is reported as the 3rd leading cause after Alzheimer’s and Vascular Dementia.
-The four main symptoms of Parkinson’s disease are bradykinesia, rigors, tremors, and postural instability.
+A diagnosis of PD is given when a patient develops a rapid accumulation of alpha-synuclein proteins into the “Lewy bodies” due to the inadequate activity of neurons and dopamine.
+Dementia with Lewy bodies is reported as the third leading cause after Alzheimer’s and vascular dementia.
+The four primary symptoms of Parkinson’s disease are bradykinesia, rigors, tremors, and postural instability.

 parkinsons-symptoms-Stem Cell therapy for Parkinson's